inform-us/requirements_specifications/informus/rules/Airway Plan.md

 - some of above review triggers are either more nuanced (subtle clinical changes) or rely on free text entry in EPIC - these will not be considered
 - other review triggers are more certain and are documented in EPIC flowsheets (e.g new endotracheal tube insertion or tracheostomy insertion)
 - there is currently no concensus on whether an ICU Airway Plan should also be subject to a review date (cf 24 hours for ICU targets), separate to the triggers mentioned above
-- the most favoured opinion is a 7 day validity [further information to follow]
+- the most favoured opinion is a 7-14 day validity, with the bulk of the reviews falling on longer stay patients who are more likely to have a less dynamic airway
 - ICU Airway Plan is a binary metric (an airway plan is either completed or not completed)